VeronicaLoy/Machine-Learning-Pipeline/README.md

 # Machine Learning Pipeline

 This machine learning pieline processes the market historical data set of real estate valuation from Sindian Dist,.
 New Taipei Cit, Taiwan ("https://aisgaiap.blob.core.windows.net/aiap4-assessment/real_estate.csv")  and feeds it into user-selected machine learning algorithm.
-Themachine learning pieline is configured to enable different ways of processing the data, and allow easy experimentation of different algorithms and their parameters.
+The machine learning pieline is configured to enable different ways of processing the data, and allow easy experimentation of different algorithms and their parameters.

 ## Getting Started